Calendar of Fiestas and Fairs in Yucatán

 Festival of the Immaculate Conception, Izamal

 December 8 is when the yellow town of Izamal honors Our Lady of the Immaculate Conception.
 The statue of this saint is housed in the San Antonio de Padua Convent.
-Festivities begin on November 29 and go on for a week plus.
+Festivities begin on November 29 and go on for two weeks.
 Visit Izamal and enjoy the pilgrimages, popular dances, and the serenade to the Virgin on December 7 in the evening.
 A fair is set up in front of the convent.

 Natividad Fiesta in Espita